ALeymuhamed/Myproject/README.md

 # Myproject
-This assignment to do Web and Windows appliciation
+This assignment to do Web and Windows appliciation.
+# IDE
+i work in Vs code and create Windows App